bevacqua/rome/README.md

 `weekStart`       | Day considered the first of the week.
 Range: Sunday `0` - Saturday `6`

 Note that in the case of input fields, the initial value is inferred from the `input`, in case one isn't provided.

+#### Inlining the Calendar

+If you pass in an element other than an input tag, then this method behaves slightly differently.
+The difference is that `appendTo` becomes the provided `elem`, and the calendar won't attach itself to an input element.
+The options listed below will be ignored.

+- `autoHideOnBlur`, because there is no input field that can be tracked for `blur` events
+- `invalidate`, because there is no input field to keep consistent with the calendar component
+- `required`, because you can easily do that on an input field
+- `styles.positioned`, because the calendar will be considered inlined

+All of the other options still apply, and identical behavior should be expected.

 #### Default Options